Reference

 func getJwtToken() -> String

-func pendingPermissions() -> [LocatorPermission]
+func pendingPermissions() async -> [LocatorPermission]

 // MARK: - Ciclo de vida